More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 Don’t believe it?
 Maybe you will when you read this…

-http://arstechnica.com/security/2013/05/how-crackers-make-minced-meat-out-of-your-passwords/ says “In March , readers followed along as Nate Anderson, Ars deputy editor and a self-admitted newbie to password cracking, downloaded a list of more than 16,000 cryptographically hashed passcodes [encrypted with MD5 but not salted].
+https://arstechnica.com/security/2013/05/how-crackers-make-minced-meat-out-of-your-passwords/ says “In March , readers followed along as Nate Anderson, Ars deputy editor and a self-admitted newbie to password cracking, downloaded a list of more than 16,000 cryptographically hashed passcodes [encrypted with MD5 but not salted].
 Within a few hours, he deciphered almost half of them.
 The moral of the story: if a reporter with zero training in the ancient art of password cracking can achieve such results, imagine what more seasoned attackers can do… Even the least successful cracker of our trio — who used the least amount of hardware, devoted only one hour, used a tiny word list, and conducted an interview throughout the process — was able to decipher 62 percent of the passwords.
 Our top cracker snagged 90 percent of them… Using a commodity computer with a single AMD Radeon 7970 graphics card, it took him 20 hours to crack 14,734 of the hashes, a 90-percent success rate.
 Jens Steube, the lead developer behind oclHashcat-plus, achieved impressive results as well.
 Steube unscrambled 13,486 hashes (82 percent) in a little more than one hour, using a slightly more powerful machine that contained two AMD Radeon 6990 graphics cards.”

 (oclHashcat-plus is the freely available password-cracking software both Anderson and all crackers in that article used.)

-http://arstechnica.com/security/2012/08/passwords-under-assault/ “A PC running a single AMD Radeon HD7970 GPU, for instance, can try on average an astounding 8.2 billion password combinations each second, depending on the algorithm used to scramble them.”
+https://arstechnica.com/security/2012/08/passwords-under-assault/ “A PC running a single AMD Radeon HD7970 GPU, for instance, can try on average an astounding 8.2 billion password combinations each second, depending on the algorithm used to scramble them.”
 [Notice the date, that’s with an “ancient” 2012 computer.]

-That 8 billion per second would be if someone stole a backup of your database, for example.
+That 8 billion per second would be if someone stole a backup of the website’s database, for example.
 If they were going to try logging in to WordPress, perhaps 100-200 attempts per second would be easy, from a single computer.
 How many computers working together in a hacker network could attack your site at once, if you don’t have software limiting the number of attempts?

 Making Secure Passwords You Can Remember